Speech and Language

 It is important to find out exactly what services you will be asked to pay for.
 An SLP may have a lower hourly rate but charge for more services; others may have a higher billing rate but only charge for the time they spend with the client.
 Take the time to ask for specific costs so there are no surprises once services are started.

-Please note that in order to practice in BC, all registrants have to meet the standards of the College of Speech and Hearing Health Professionals of BC (CSHHPBC).
+Please note that in order to practice in BC, all registrants have to meet the standards of the College of Health and Care Professionals of BC (CHCPBC).
 There are documentation standards that are required of the SLP.

 Services in the public sector have similar costs, but families are not billed for these.